KApo09/Blutspendeausweis/README.md

 Bug Report Site

-DE: Fehler hier als Task eintragen
+DE: Fehler unter "Issues" eintragen

-EN: Add a task for bugs here
+EN: Add a "issue" for bugs that were reported